 You don't have to break the bank in order to enjoy a gallery of wall hung salon-style with impressionist canvas artwork.
 Tali’s vibrant art comes to life with the texture and depth of a stretched custom canvas print.
 Even a small image or work of art can become a wall art canvas centerpiece in any room décor.
 Whether you choose a large canvas print or multiple canvases to brighten your walls, you can be sure that your space will sing will creative energy and joy.

-Tali ensures her use of saturated color comes through with archival inks printing to premium mat or glossy canvas then stretched on a wooden frame of 1.5" x 1.5" stretcher bars.
-Your canvas wall art will be delivered to you "ready to hang" with pre-attached hanging wire, mounting hooks, and nails.
+Tali ensures her use of saturated color comes through with archival inks printing to premium mat or glossy canvas.
+Each canvas print is hand-crafted at one of our global production facilities using premium cotton / poly canvases.
+The art is then stretched on a wooden frame of 1.5" x 1.5" pine stretcher bars.
+Your museum quality canvas wall art will be shipped to you ready-to-hang with pre-attached hanging wire, mounting hooks, and nails.

-For a personalized canvas print enhanced by having Tali hand-paint on top of the printed canvas, please inquire by filling out our contact form.
+For a personalized canvas print enhanced by having Tali hand-paint on top of the printed image, please inquire by filling out our contact form.

 There are many months during our long dark cold winters in Alaska, when it is impossible to go painting en plein air (a French term for painting in open air).
 This is a particularly difficult time for the an impressionist artist that enjoys painting from life.

 The clever artists of Plein air Painters of Alaska have figured out a fun solution by gathering once a week at a local church that kindly donated their space.
 They use a large projector and take turns projecting photos taken during the year.
 All the members paint the projected image as if we were standing in the place.